"Application Tips" User Experience Take the Survey

 capped at HK$100,000 for each “Easy BUD” application,

-and HK$1 million for each general application.
+and HK$800,000 for each general application and each

-* Effective from 3 March 2024, the geographical scope of funding support of the BUD Fund cover the following economies: the ten member states of the Association of Southeast Asian Nations (Brunei Darussalam, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Vietnam), Australia, Austria, Bahrain, Belgo-Luxembourg Economic Union, Canada, Chile, Denmark, the four member states of the European Free Trade Association (Iceland, Liechtenstein, Norway and Switzerland), Finland, France, Georgia, Germany, Italy, Japan, Korea, Kuwait, Macao, Mexico, the Netherlands, New Zealand, Sweden, Türkiye, the United Arab Emirates and the United Kingdom.
+* Effective from 16 November 2024, the geographical scope of funding support of the BUD Fund cover the following economies: the ten member states of the Association of Southeast Asian Nations (Brunei Darussalam, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Vietnam), Australia, Austria, Bahrain, Belgo-Luxembourg Economic Union, Canada, Chile, Denmark, the four member states of the European Free Trade Association (Iceland, Liechtenstein, Norway and Switzerland), Finland, France, Georgia, Germany, Italy, Japan, Korea, Kuwait, Macao, Mexico, the Netherlands, New Zealand, Peru, Sweden, Türkiye, the United Arab Emirates and the United Kingdom.

 Enterprises meeting all of the following criteria may consider applying for the BUD Fund